Spencer Steer Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks 10th in the league.

-- The Phillies have a 5.64 team ERA that ranks 27th among all MLB pitching staffs.
+- The Phillies' 5.28 team ERA ranks 26th among all MLB pitching staffs.

-- Phillies pitchers combine to surrender 11 total home runs at a rate of 1.4 per game (to rank 18th in baseball).
+- Phillies pitchers combine to rank 17th in baseball in home runs allowed (15 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.